 \subsection{Random-walk betweenness centrality}

 The betweenness centrality~\cite{newman2018networks} of a node quantifies the extent to which it lies on short paths that connect other nodes.
-To formulate classical and quantum random-walk-based betweenness centralities~\cite{newman2005measure}, we denote the transition tensor with absorbing node $k$ in all layers by~\cite{sole2016random}
+To formulate classical and quantum random-walk-based betweenness centralities~\cite{newman2005measure}, we denote the transition tensor components with absorbing node $\ell$ in all layers by~\cite{sole2016random}

-Alternatively, one can define an absorbing transition tensor in terms of node-layer tuples $(k,\gamma)$ and the corresponding transition probability ${(T_{(k,\gamma)})}^{i \alpha}_{j \beta}$ as in Eq.~\eqref{eq:transition_rw_betweenness}.\footnote{Centralities based on nodes and centralities based on node-layers are relevant for different problems, so applications of them depend on the scientific question that one is asking.
-For example, one can ask if a person is important on social media (and hence consider a node) or alternatively if a person has an important Twitter account (and hence consider a node-layer).} Given $\mathcal{M}$ realizations of a classical or quantum random walk, the ensemble average of the number of times that a random walk that starts at node-layer $(o, \sigma)$ with destination $k$ passes through $(j,\beta)$ at time $t$ is
+Alternatively, one can define an absorbing transition tensor in terms of node-layer tuples $(\ell,\gamma)$ and corresponding transition probabilities ${(T_{(\ell,\gamma)})}^{i \alpha}_{j \beta}$ as in Eq.~\eqref{eq:transition_rw_betweenness}.\footnote{Centralities that are based on nodes and centralities that are based on node-layers are relevant for different problems.
+It is important to consider the scientific question that one is asking.
+For example, one can ask if a person is important on social media (and hence consider a node) or alternatively if a person has an important Twitter account (and hence consider a node-layer).} Given $\mathcal{M}$ realizations of a classical or quantum random walk, the ensemble average of the number of times that a random walk that starts at node-layer $(o, \sigma)$ with destination $\ell$ passes through $(j,\beta)$ at time $t$ is

 where $z_{j \beta }^{o \sigma} (t,m) \, \mathrm{d}t= 1$ if the random-walk realization $m\in\{1,\dots,\mathcal{M}\}$ is at $(j, \beta)$ at time $[t,t+\mathrm{d}t)$ and $z_{j \beta }^{o \sigma} (t,m) \, \mathrm{d}t= 0$ otherwise.
 Using